The draft math on Dyrroth after 2.1.67

 The core is Heptaseas and Sky Piercer.
 Everything else is a matchup decision.

 The flex conversation is Sea Halberd versus Malefic Roar for the third or fourth slot.
-Against Esmeralda, Yu Zhong, Uranus, or any lineup with multiple shield and regen sources, Sea Halberd's Lifebane passive cuts the target's healing and shield effectiveness to 60% for 3 seconds, which is the entire duration of your Rage window.
+Against Esmeralda, Yu Zhong, Uranus, or any lineup with multiple shield and regen sources, Sea Halberd's Lifebane passive cuts the target's healing and shield effectiveness to 60% for 3 seconds, and its Punish passive adds 8% damage against enemies with higher extra HP.
+A 2.1.67 Dyrroth fighting a sustain-heavy frontline procs both passives on every trade.
 Against a conventional tank frontline (Tigreal, Khufra, Franco without a sustain core), Malefic Roar's 30% cap of bonus Physical Penetration scaling off the target's own Physical Defense does more real damage as the tank finishes Immortality or Athena's Shield.
 Picking the wrong one loses you 30 to 40% of your effective damage against that specific target.

 Hunter Strike in the mid-game is not built for the 80 Physical Attack or the 10% Cooldown Reduction.
 It is built for the Retribution passive: five instances of damage grants 50% Movement Speed for 3 seconds.
 Dyrroth's Circle Strike procs this naturally during any extended fight, which turns Spectre Step from a flat-cooldown gap-closer into a movement-speed burst chase tool.
 Skipping Hunter Strike for a third offensive item is the most common midgame build mistake on Dyrroth.